mars0i/pasta/doc/notes/functionalMASON.md

-notes toward a more functional-style use of MASON
+Notes toward functional-style MASON
 ====

-### defrecord vs deftype
+## defrecord vs. deftype

 (cf. document about this in the doc dir for intermittran)